We know starting therapy can be overwhelming. We've shared some of our most frequently asked questions to help answer all of your questions.

 Our clinicians will work with you to try and find a regular appointment time that fits within your schedule.

 Yes, you will receive a reminder via email 72 hours prior to your appointment.
 Please ensure we have the most up-to-date email address listed on the client forms.

 Yes, our clinicians use a HIPAA client telehealth platform.
 If you prefer telehealth, you will receive a reminder and video link 72 hours prior.

 We understand life comes up.
 Please try to cancel within a 48 hour timeframe to avoid a late cancellation fee.

-Typically we work with both the parent or caregiver and the child.
+Typically we work with both the child and caregiver.
 Sometimes the child (age-depending) may spend more one-on-one time with the therapist.
-If your child is in session individually, a parent or caregiver is expected to remain on site.
+If your child is in session individually, the caregiver is expected to remain on site.